-Dormitory capacity - The maximum number of beds available in our new dormitory (anticipated opening in summer of 2008) for residential students will be 34.
+Dormitory capacity - The maximum number of beds available in our new dormitory for residential students is 34. •Staffing level: The current number of staff limits the number of individuals that can participate in the center's programs.

-- •Staffing level: The current number of staff limits the number of individuals that can participate in the center's programs. - •Customers living in certain areas of the state are hesitant to travel to Richmond to attend the rehab center. - Anticipated Changes in Products or Services:
+Anticipated Changes in Products or Services:

-As the use of assistive communication technology becomes more essential to independent functioning in personal, educational, and vocational arenas, the need to expand computer, note taker, and scanner instructional is becoming increasingly important.
+As the use of assistive communication technology becomes more essential to independent functioning in personal, educational, and vocational areas, the need to expand technology instruction is becoming increasingly important.